912 Comments

 Two other red flags I have observed -- note when the private home of a politician or businessman mysteriously sells for a large amount over asking, though there seemed to be little competition for it.
 It is a way for wealthy Communist infiltrators to buy influence.
 I have seen several cases of this, the most notable being the sale of the marital home of Prince Andrew years ago.
 And later, he was accused of involvement with a Chinese spy.
 But the lower-downs do it too.

 Or when a person desperate for influence announces that someone higher on the totem pole is going to be the godparent of their child, which under normal circumstances is reserved for close family members practicing Christianity.
 These would-be godparents are not even personal friends or relations, but other political or business figures.
 The odd thing is that none of the parties had ever expressed an interest in Christianity prior to this, but then they are falling over themselves about their roles in a baptism.
 Former Canadian politician and WEF member Chrystia Freeland (from a Ukrainian Nazi family) named current PM and WEF-man Mark Carney as a godparent to her child years ago, then they ran against one another in the last election.
-Naming influential "godparents" is now a cynical political move by the power-hungry.
+Naming influential "godparents" is now a cynical political move by the power-hungry to announce a strategic alliance.
 More than ironic that the world's eugenicists are going around staging Christian baptisms as a tactic.

 A.'s avatar